deta/awesome-deta/README.md

 - [Deta Cloud for Flutter](https://github.com/liquidiert/deta_dart) - Dart package for easy usage of Deta Base, Drive and Auth.
 - [Deta Drive Dart](https://github.com/DonnC/deta_drive) - A dart helper library for Deta Drive cloud storage.
-- [deta-dart](https://github.com/yeikel16/deta-dart) - The deta-dart library is the simple way to interact with the services of the free clud on the Deta plataform.
+- [deta-dart](https://github.com/yeikel16/deta-dart) - The deta-dart library is the simple way to interact with the services of the free cloud on the Deta plataform.

 ### Go SDK